Skip to content ↓

 • Specific Area: Mathematics (M)

-These two further areas are evaluated in the EYFS Profile but are not required to achieve a GLD.
+The two further areas, Expressive Arts & Design and Understanding the World are evaluated in the EYFS Profile but are not required to achieve a GLD.